Dotted I (Cyrillic): History

-The Cyrillic soft-dotted letter i was derived from the Greek letter iota (Ι ι).
+The Cyrillic soft-dotted letter і was derived from the Greek letter iota (Ι ι).
 The dot came later with some typefaces through Western European influence, which similarly affected other Cyrillic letters such as а and е.
 The name of this letter in the Early Cyrillic alphabet was и (i), meaning "and".
 In the Cyrillic numeral system, soft-dotted І had a value of 10.

-In the early Cyrillic alphabet, there was little or no distinction between the Cyrillic letter i (И и), derived from the Greek letter eta, and the soft-dotted letter i.
+In the early Cyrillic alphabet, there was little or no distinction between the Cyrillic letter И, derived from the Greek letter eta, and the soft-dotted letter і.
 They both remained in the alphabetical repertoire, since they represented different numbers in the Cyrillic numeral system, eight and ten, respectively.
 They are, therefore, sometimes referred to as octal I and decimal I.